 Best breakfasts in central London

-Central London certainly isn't short of top breakfast spots, which is why we've made sure to include a diverse selection suited to every eater.
-From luxurious delis and posh hotels to an old-school cafe that's barely changed in 50 years, you're sure to find something you like.
+Central London certainly isn't short of top breakfast spots, which is why we've made sure to include a diverse selection.
+From luxurious delis and posh hotels to an old-school cafe that's barely changed in 50 years, the best breakfast restaurants in central London offer it all.

 Fallow, St James's